dwyerse/EventPlanner/README.md

 ```
 # Testing implemented features

+- There is an admin user automatically added to the database, the following is their credentials: email: eventplanner.gp@gmail.com password: cs4098

 ### Feature 1: 'I want to be able to create account'
 Once app server and mongoDB server running:
 - Point browser to http://localhost:3000